junxit/us-congress-bills-111/metadata.md

 - 2009-10-29 — The Speaker designated the Honorable Jose E. Serrano to act as Chairman of the Committee.
 - 2009-10-29 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H12115)
 - 2009-10-29 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of a amendment which had been debated earlier and on which further proceedings had been postponed.
+- 2009-11-02 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.